 The R10, at its core, is a launch monitor that tracks various club and ball data parameters so that you can improve your swing consistency.
 It describes itself as “a portable launch monitor that brings the course to you”.

 But the R10 does much more than just track shot metrics.
-Not only does it measure data points that you could previously only access with higher-end launch monitors like the SkyTrak and Mevo+, but it can also record video clips of each shot and provide golf simulation with Home Tee Hero, E6 CONNECT, Awesome Golf, and The Golf Club 2019.
+Not only does it measure data points that you could previously only access with higher-end launch monitors like the SkyTrak and Mevo+, but it can also record video clips of each shot and provide golf simulation with an array of software solutions.

 This is the R10’s biggest selling point.
-Never before have you been able to get this level of data measurement and golf simulation for less than $1000.
+Until it came into existence, you were never able to get this level of data measurement and golf simulation for less than $1000.

 The portable R10 is designed to be easy to move from the home to the driving range, and it’s held with a convenient magnetic tripod mount.
 A smartphone and the Garmin Golf App are required to use it.